corda/corda/docs/source/design/targetversion/design.md

 * How can code inside the node find out the minimum and target version of the app that is calling it?
     * The node's CorDapp loader reads these values from the Manifest when loading the CorDapp
     * It should be up to the node operator how this error is handled (what should be the default?)
-    * produces an error and refuses to load the CorDapp when values are invalid
+        * Log an error and shut down the node
+        * Log a warning and continue without loading the CorDapp
-    * Would it be enough to add them to `net.corda.core.cordapp.CorDapp`?
+    * Would it be enough to add them to `net.corda.core.cordapp.Cordapp`?
 * How can code inside the CorDapp find out its target version?
-    * If this information is in `CorDapp`, it can be obtained via the `CorDappContext` from the serviceHub.
+    * If this information is in `Cordapp`, it can be obtained via the `CorDappContext` from the serviceHub.
+(Is this enough, or should it be a globally accesible constant?)
 * The node's platform version is already accessible to CorDapps `serviceHub.nodeInfo`

+* The check for minPlatformVersion should be performed in the CorDapp as well as in the Node.

 List of design decisions identified in defining the target solution.